Go to Page Section:

 (1) a bachelor’s degree; OR

-(2) possess a minimum of 90 credits and will complete their degree by a specified date prior to the written examination OR
+(2) possess a minimum of 90 credits and will complete their degree by a specified date before the written examination, OR

 (3) must have an associate’s degree or 60 college credits, PLUS at least 24 months of satisfactory employment or military experience; OR